 Northern Mockingbirds can be seen both in pairs and alone throughout the entire year.
 They’re easily visible because they like to sit atop trees, shrubs, utility lines, poles, and fences to sing.

 They can also be seen on the ground hopping, running, and walking with their tails cocked upwards.
-They grab prey scurrying on the ground, and snatch insects from plants and grass.
+They grab prey scurrying on the ground, and snatch insects, such as grasshoppers, beetles, and spiders .

-Northern Mockingbirds have also been seen flying up and hovering at fruit that’s hanging.
+Northern Mockingbirds have also been seen flying up and hovering near fruit and berries.